temporalio/documentation/docs/activities.md

 An Activity Definition is the code that defines the constraints of an <a class="tdlp" href="/tasks#activity-task-execution">Activity Task Execution<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is an Activity Task Execution?</p><p class="tdlppd">An Activity Task Execution is the execution of an Activity Type.</p><p class="tdlplm"><a class="tdlplma" href="/tasks#activity-task-execution">Learn more</a></p></div></a>.

+One way to understand an Activity is to think of it as a normal function or object method that executes a single, well-defined action (either short or long-running), such as calling another service, transcoding a media file, or sending an email message.

 - [How to develop an Activity Definition](/application-development/foundations#develop-activities)

 The term 'Activity Definition' is used to refer to the full set of primitives in any given language SDK that provides an access point to an Activity Function Definition——the method or function that is invoked for an <a class="tdlp" href="/tasks#activity-task-execution">Activity Task Execution<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is an Activity Task Execution?</p><p class="tdlppd">An Activity Task Execution is the execution of an Activity Type.</p><p class="tdlplm"><a class="tdlplma" href="/tasks#activity-task-execution">Learn more</a></p></div></a>.
 Therefore, the terms Activity Function and Activity Method refer to the source of an instance of an execution.

 Activity Definitions are named and referenced in code by their <a class="tdlp" href="#activity-type">Activity Type<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is an Activity Type?</p><p class="tdlppd">An Activity Type is the mapping of a name to an Activity Definition.</p><p class="tdlplm"><a class="tdlplma" href="#activity-type">Learn more</a></p></div></a>.